Rishika631/techsurf/README.md

 Image Optimization: The app offers image optimization techniques, such as format conversion and compression, to enhance image performance and loading speed.

+Drawing Canvas: Explore your creativity with a built-in drawing tool.

 # Tech Stack
 The app is built using the following technologies: